clarkkev/deep-coref/README.md

 Once a model is trained, you can use pairwise_learning.py to evaluate the model and output_utils.py to view its predictions.

 #### Performance
 Following the above instructions will replicate results from the 2016 EMNLP paper (~65.7 CoNLL F1 on the CoNLL 2012 English test set).
-However, we recently noticed that using rule-based mention filtering from Stanford's deterministic coreference system is significantly decreasing the score.
+However, we noticed that using rule-based mention filtering from Stanford's deterministic coreference system is significantly decreasing the score.
 Add ```coref.md.liberalMD=true``` to the properties file during feature extraction (step 3) to disable this filtering and achieve even better performance (~66.9 CoNLL F1 on the CoNLL 2012 English test set).